Noisy Pipes? How to Diagnose and Fix Common Plumbing Sounds

 • Ignoring water hammer can lead to burst pipes and water damage over time

 DIY fix: Install a water hammer arrestor near the offending valve or appliance.
-These spring-loaded devices absorb the shockwave before it can travel through your pipes.
-You can also check that all visible pipes are properly secured with pipe straps — loose pipes dramatically amplify the banging.
+These small shock absorbers use a sealed air bladder and spring to soak up pressure waves before they rattle your pipes.
+A basic single-fixture arrestor typically runs $10 to $40 per unit in 2026, though hiring a plumber to install one or two units usually brings the total to around $300 to $600 due to service call minimums.
+You can also check that all visible pipes are properly secured with padded pipe straps, since loose pipes dramatically amplify the banging.

 A gurgling sound coming from a sink, tub, or toilet is a telltale sign that air is being sucked through the wrong part of your plumbing system.